 Learn the story of the House That Moved

-Engineers used rails to transport it to its location now.
+Engineers used a system of iron rails and wheels to transport it to its location now.
 It’s still standing, a little crooked, and you can find it through this Google maps location – the bottom is now a bridal shop.
-It’s at the bottom of Stepcote Hill, which is a beautiful road with lots of historic houses.

 Walk down the narrowest street in the country, Parliament Street

-It’s basically walking in between two buildings with a sign at the end saying it’s record breaking.
-But, if you’re a fan of the Guiness Book of Records, you might want to check it out.
+It’s basically a gap between two buildings with a sign at the end saying it’s record-breaking.
+But, if you’re a fan of the Guinness Book of Records, you might want to check it out.